How do I get started?

 Should I be concerned with Africanized (aka “Killer”) Bees in the Santa Cruz area?

 The general consensus is that Africanized Bees are not a significant problem in the Santa Cruz area.
 Having said that, a few Africanized colonies have been found nearby, notably one in Prunedale in 2006.
 Because of this, it is likely there are Africanized strains in Santa Cruz county, but the beekeepers here have not encountered them frequently, if at all.

 How do I get help?

 First, help yourself.
 This is where your self-education comes in.
 See if you can find the answer to your questions in your books or online.
-Ask the other beekeepers at the Guild meetings – almost all beekeepers like to talk.
+Ask the other beekeepers at the Guild meetings or on our Yahoo! group – almost all beekeepers like to talk.
 (Be aware that beekeepers can also be an opinionated lot, though – if you ask three beekeepers the same question, you’ll likely get four opinions.)

 You can then take your own knowledge and those four opinions and make an informed decision.

 The Guild also has a mentor program – a mentor can get you going in the right direction and can help you learn about beekeeping.